mgifford/open-source-contracting/README.md

 - Collaboration is never easy.
 However, if it is stated as one of the intended outcomes it is more likely to happen.
 - When evaluating tech solutions contractors will be encouraged to enhance existing modules, rather than build from scratch.
 Enhancements would be pushed upstream to improve the solutions for everyone.
 - Patches to existing modules will be contributed in the project's issue queue (ie. https://www.drupal.org/project/issues)
+- Client must be informed if any customizations to Core or Contributed Modules will cause problems with upgrades.

 ##Contribution vs Contracting##